vitaly-t/pg-promise/README.md

 There are some cases where you might want to use a combination of these methods instead of the implicit parameter formatting through query methods.
-For example, if you want to generate a filter string to be used where applicable, you might have a code like this:
+For example, if you want to generate a filter string to be used where applicable, you might use a code like this:

 ```javascript
 // returns set of filter conditions;